Kuba-Jeziorski/task-management-app/README.md

 - Create an Award page
 - Create an exchanging points for prizes functionality
-- Create a section with bought awards display
+- Create a section with collected awards display

 ### **Phase fve**